LispCookbook/cl-cookbook/systems.md

 [cl-project](https://github.com/fukamachi/cl-project) can be used to generate a project skeleton.
-It will create a default ASDF definition, it generates a system for unit testing, etc.
+It will create a default ASDF definition, generate a system for unit testing, etc.

 Install with

-    (ql:quickload :cl-project)
+    (ql:quickload "cl-project")

 Create a project: